bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   <li>Theme</li>
 </ul>

-The <b>base</b> category includes core element styles, covering the general defaults.
+<p>The <b>base</b> category includes core element styles, covering the general
+defaults.
 The <b>layout</b> category then identifies the sizing and grid styles of different elements, determining their layout. <b>Module</b> styles are more specific styles targeting individual parts of the page, such as navigation or feature styles.
 The <b>state</b> styles are then used to augment or override other styles in the event that a module includes an alternate state, an active tab for example.
-Lastly, the <b>theme</b> category may be added which could include styles based around the skin, or look and feel, of different modules.
+Lastly, the <b>theme</b> category may be added which could include styles based around the skin, or look and feel, of different modules.</p>

 <h4>HTML</h4>